deciduously/hunt-the-wumpus/post.md

   }
 ```

 Now we can start adding to our UI.
-We'll make a new component that will be responsible for rendering the controls.
+We'll need a new component that will be responsible for rendering the controls.
 I like keeping all of these in a folder:

 ```
 $ mkdir src/components
 $ touch src/components/controls.rs
 ```

-We'll start with a basrebones component:
+We'll start with a barebones component:

 ```rust
 use yew::prelude::{Component, ComponentLink, Html, Renderable, ShouldRender};